 The Classical Tradition in American Political Life: Cicero, Hamilton, Jefferson and the Making of the Republic.

 A study of ancient Greek and Roman influences on the creation of the United States, with special attention to the influence of Cicero and the rivalry between Alexander Hamilton and Thomas Jefferson.
 Readings include biographies of and writings by all three figures.
-(Same as Government 242.)
+(American Politics) (Same as Government 242.)
 Anechiarico and Rubino.

 Tragedy: Then and Now.